cdsciavolino/CoffeeNote/README.md

 **TO BE IMPLEMENTED IN THE FUTURE:**
-- Improve CoreData object models to use less memory / space
-- Improve keyboard functionality so the user can move the application to background without glitching the app
-- Fix so that the user can quit immediately after editing while still saving the input (in keyboardWillDismiss method?)
+- Move constraints for months that don’t currently fit on the screen
 - Better design/appearance/color scheme
-- Fix months that have days that don’t fit in the current items array (move constraints or make scrollable)
-- Allow user to open emoji keyboard without glitching the app
 - Improve the date label
 - Detail view controller (Double tap maybe?)
 - Tags for days

-- When user taps same date after editing, deletes the data that was inputed.
+- GLITCH: Allow user to open emoji keyboard without glitching the app
+- GLITCH: Improve keyboard functionality so the user can move the application to background without glitching the app
+- GLITCH: Fix so that the user can quit immediately after editing while still saving the input (in keyboardWillDismiss method?)

 **What I did**
 - Implemented a calendar view with correctly numbered days/correctly set days of the week